Ryan Heinsius

 Before making the leap to public radio, Ryan spent more than a decade in print media as the editor of an alternative weekly paper.
 He earned his bachelor’s degree from Northern Arizona University in political science and journalism and has also returned to teach at his alma mater.

 Ryan is a Flagstaff-based musician and has performed and recorded with many bands in the Southwest.
-He spends as much time as possible with his wife, daughter and dog hiking and cycling the amazing terrain of northern Arizona and the West.
+He spends as much time as possible with his family hiking, running and cycling the amazing terrain of northern Arizona and beyond.

 -